olehermanse/documentation/resources/additional-topics/build-deploy-manage-audit.markdown

 At CFEngine we talk about stem cell hosts.
 A stem cell host is a generic foundation of software that is the necessary and sufficient basis for any future purpose.
-To make a finished system from this stem cell host, you only have to `differentiate' the system from this generic basis by running CFEngine.
+To make a finished system from this stem cell host, you only have to _differentiate_ the system from this generic basis by running CFEngine.

 Differentiation of hosts involves adding or subtracting software packages, and/or configuring the basic system.
-This strategy is cost effective, as you do not have to maintain more than one base-line `image' for each operating system;
+This strategy is cost effective, as you do not have to maintain more than one base-line _image_ for each operating system;
 rather, you use CFEngine to implement and maintain the morphology of the differences.
 Stem cell hosts are normally built using PXE services by booting and installing automatically from the network.